 Ingredients

-- 32 grams Cacao Barry extra brute cocoa powder
+- 45 grams Cacao Barry extra brute cocoa powder or your favourite Dutch processed cocoa powder, sifted to remove lumps

 Instructions

 - In a large bowl, melt together the butter and the chocolate.
-You can do this over a pan of simmering water or in the microwave at power level 5.
-Pause to stir a little so that the mixture heats evenly.
+You can do this over a pan of simmering water or in the microwave at power level 5, pausing from time to time to stir a little so that the mixture heats evenly.

-- Add the granulated sugar to the bowl of melted chocolate and butter, and whisk it in.
+- Add the granulated sugar to the bowl of melted chocolate and butter, and stir it in.

 - Add the eggs, one at a time, mixing well between each addition.
-Dump in the flour, cocoa powder, salt, and baking powder, and stir it in.
+Dump in the flour, cocoa powder, and salt, and stir it in.

-- Fold in walnuts, if using.
-Pour the batter into the prepared pan and smooth the surface.
-Top with raspberries and pumpkin seeds, if using.
+- Pour the batter into the prepared pan and smooth the surface with a mini offset spatula.
+Sprinkle with extra chopped white chocolate and fresh raspberries.

 Notes